ra-marquez/ra-marquez.github.io/_pages/about.md

 ---
 Welcome!
 I’m Raul, a PhD candidate in Chemistry at the University of Texas at Austin.
 I earned my BE in Chemical Engineering and MS in Chemistry, both Cum Laude, from Universidad Autonoma de Chihuahua, Mexico.

-With over eight years of research in electrocatalysis, materials chemistry, and electrochemical engineering, I have extensive experience in device prototyping and optimization, materials characterization, and electrochemical techniques.
+With over eight years of research in electrocatalysis, materials chemistry, and electrochemical engineering, I have extensive experience in device prototyping, materials characterization, and electrochemistry.
 My academic journey is supported by a strong publication record and successful project leadership.
-I'm also passionate about science communication and reinvigorating education.
-I am committed to leading a research group dedicated to studying electrochemical phenomena, aiming to develop innovative technologies and materials that contribute to global sustainability.
+I'm also passionate about science communication and education.
+I'm committed to leading a research group dedicated to advancing sustainability in chemistry and engineering.

 Please feel free to reach out.
 I'm always open to collaborations and eager to assist others!